jordansbenjamin/Georgia-Restaurant_Project/readme.md

 On top of that, I will be using version control and practicing my git as well.
 I will be pushing this to my GitHub and it will be made public at least for now.

 Here we go.

+### Commit 1
+This is my first commit other than the initial commit, and essentially here I added the first part of the header element component.
+I created a logo using fontawesome icon and a border.
+I had to center it using flex which wasn't too bad.

+But then I was struggling to center the logo's text, I thought it had something to do with the display property and the flex.
+But turns out, it was because both text elements wasn't inside a div container at all.
+So flex was just treating it weird.

+I definitely feel like flex is something I'm still trying to grasp, just need more practice.